nic-dgl103/w23-exercise-6/README.md

 ## Instructions
 Remember to:
 * Regularly save your files and check out what your web page looks like in a web browser.
-* Make regular commits and pushes. ==Make sure that you have read the Git Commits Best Practices document that was provided in this week's reading.
-Your instructor will be looking at how you wrote your commit messages!==
+* :warning: Make regular commits and pushes. **Make sure that you have read the Git Commits Best Practices document that was provided in this week's reading.
+Your instructor will be looking at how you wrote your commit messages!**
 ### Get set up
 * Clone your remote exercise repository onto your local machine.
 * Add a comment in the head element of the homepage including: the course code and your section number - your name - Exercise 6.
 Example: